sfblackwell/amplifier/README.md

 Pi Pico W based web server controlled Class D amplifier build in an old Turkish Delight box

-Built using components from Raspberry Pi, Adafruit purchased from Pimoroni
+Built using components from @RaspberryPi, @Adafruit purchased from @Pimoroni

 The code uses CircuitPython version 8 beta 5 for the Pico W